 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 They are

 - The right to inspect and review the student’s education records.
-Students should submit to Student Academic & Financial Services written requests that identify the record(s) they wish to inspect.
-Student Academic & Financial Services will make arrangements for access and notify the student of the time and place where the records may be inspected.
+Students should submit a written request to the department that maintains the record(s) they wish to inspect.
+The department will make arrangements for access and notify the student of the time and place where the records may be inspected.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
 Students may ask Johnson & Wales University to amend a record that they believe is inaccurate or misleading.
-They should write to Student Academic & Financial Services, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write to the appropriate department, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.